GUIDE

 Public spectator page

-Every bracket has a public share URL that anyone can open on their phone or computer.
+Every bracket is public — anyone with the link can open the share view on their phone or computer.
 It shows the full bracket, placements, skill shots, and auto-refreshes.
 The QR code on the TV display links directly to this page.
+When a player is called to a board, they also receive an SMS with this link so they can follow along without even scanning the QR.

 • No login required — Spectators just scan the QR code or open the link.